microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 You should now see an overview dashboard.
 Drill in to **Azure SQL - Access to Sensitive Data**.

-> Notes: You may need to wait 3-5 minutes and select **Refresh** for items to show up here.
+> Note: You may need to wait 3-5 minutes and select **Refresh** for items to show up here.

 ![](../graphics/securitydb.png)